 The course costs £125 per participant and includes a detailed participant manual and certificate of attendance.
-A 25% discount is available as an introductory offer for ISWAN members - please contact us for more information.
+A 10% discount is available for ISWAN members.

 All profits from this training will go directly towards the operating costs of our charitable services at ISWAN.
 Throughout the COVID-19 pandemic, our 24-hour helpline SeafarerHelp and regional teams in India, the Philippines and Nigeria have experienced an unprecedented increase in demand for our services from seafarers and their families needing our help.
 Any funds raised from this training will help us to increase our resources during this incredibly busy time.

 'The benefit of Dr. Blackburn’s experience and applicable statistical evidence made the course very specific to the seafaring situation, which is difficult to find elsewhere'